 How do these two measures compare?
 Are they causing more deforestation elsewhere than they are regenerating in forests at home?

 Let’s take an example.
 Imagine some temperate country was responsible for the deforestation of 25,000 hectares in tropical countries but was restoring its own forests at a rate of 50,000 hectares per year.
 On balance, it would still have a positive impact on the size of global forests; its net contribution would be increasing forest area by 25,000 hectares.4 However, this country might still be causing more damage than this for a couple of reasons.
 Not all forest is equal.
 Tropical forests are often more productive than temperate forests, meaning they store more carbon.
 They are also richer sites of biodiversity.
-And, might place more value on preserving primary, native forests that haven’t yet been deforested over regrowing forests that have lost their previous ecosystems.
-Hence we should keep in mind that forest area is not the only aspect that matters – where that forest is and how rich in life it is matters too.
+And, we might place more value on preserving primary, native forests that haven’t yet been deforested over regrowing forests that have lost their previous ecosystems.
+Hence, we should keep in mind that forest area is not the only aspect that matters – where that forest is and how rich in life it is matters too.

 It would be good if there was data available that would capture these additional aspects.
 We manage to capture some of these differences in carbon in our related article on deforestation emissions embedded in trade.
 Without reliable metrics that capture all of these differences, we will have to stick with total changes in forest area for now.
 But we should keep these important aspects in mind when comparing forest losses and gains.